-Anyone coming into Ireland (apart from Northern Ireland and individuals arriving in Ireland from locations with a security rating of normal precautions "green"), is required to restrict their movements for 14 days.
-Responsibility to provide for the period of restricted movement arising from non-essential travel overseas is a matter for each individual employee.
+Ireland has implemented the EU 'traffic lights' approach to travel, which applies to countries in the EU/EEA (+ UK).
+Anyone coming into Ireland (apart from Northern Ireland and individuals arriving in Ireland from locations with a security rating of normal precautions "green"), is required to restrict their movements for 14 days, unless they undergo a test and receive a negative result (see this link on gov.ie for more details of when the test can be taken) or meet certain other criteria which can be found at this link.

+Responsibility to provide for the period of restricted movement arising from nonessential travel overseas is a matter for each individual employee.

 In order to protect public health, employees are required to advise their employer of any intention to travel overseas.

-Where there is an intention to undertake non-essential travel overseas to a non "green" country, all employees must make provision by way of an annual leave or unpaid leave application for the additional period of restricted movement, in line with the normal rules applying in the relevant sector.
+Where there is an intention to undertake nonessential travel overseas to a non "green" country, all employees must make provision by way of an annual leave or unpaid leave application for the period of restricted movement on return to Ireland, in line with the normal rules applying in the relevant sector.
 This arrangement is applicable to all civil and public servants regardless of whether they can work from home.

 Should an employee return from a "green" country there will be no requirement to restrict their movements.

-However, employees should continue to notify their employer of their intention to travel overseas.
+In all instances, employees should continue to notify their employer of any intention to travel overseas.
 The security rating of countries will be regularly reviewed and may change, and employees should be aware that whatever restricted movement requirements are in place on their date of return to Ireland will apply to them.
 Employees should log on to www.dfa.ie immediately prior to their return to Ireland to ensure they are fully apprised of any changes to the security rating of countries, and any necessary requirement to restrict their movements.